Important Information for 2020 Year End

 To simplify these checklists we have separated them out into the type of entity and provided specific ones if you have a rental property or mixed use assets.

 When you have complied your financial records for us please remember to include the completed and signed Checklist(s).
-If you do not have access to our website and require a copy of the Checklists, please give us a call and we will post out to you.
+If you do not have access to our website and require a copy of the Checklists, please give us a call and we can email a pdf of them to you or we will post them to you, whichever you prefer.

 We offer an end of year Healthcheck where we will review your accounting software and come back to you with a list of anything that may need adjusting or further investigation.
 This is a great way for you to learn what we are looking for when we prepare your financial statements.